khanhtra/Game-of-Life/DEVELOPER.md

     5. Set a pixel at a location
     6. Draw a line
     7. Write a string
+    8. Create a "file browser" for the user to select specific text files.

     The code is written in a way that interacts with the graphics server through formats given by the instructor, a series of "messages" are used and sent to the graphics server using c sockets.
 Each feature is accessed by using